REMEDY : BNSSG referral pathways & Joint Formulary

 • Refer to paediatric nephrologist if: Proteinuria and/or hypertension develops during monitoring or Haematuria persists for 1 year (consider urine calcium/creatinine ratio and urinalysis of parents/siblings).

-Consider requesting the following investigations if appropriate or after discussion with paediatrician:
+Consider requesting the following investigations if appropriate or after discussion with paediatrician (would this be best via paediatric advice and guidance?):

 • Bloods - FBC (and blood film if HUS suspected), U and E, LFT, uric acid, coagulation screen if history of bruising.

-• Renal USS- is this appropriate or possible to request in primary care?
+• Renal USS- is it appropriate to request from primary care?

 In addition if glomerulonephritis suspected consider (should this only on on advice of a paediatrician?):